CFSAN-Biostatistics/snp-pipeline/presentations/20140404_codeReview/codeReview.md

 - International collaborators (Italy)

 ##Make it a package
-- Reuseable code
-- Easily installed
+- Reuseable and easily installed
 - Locked down (versioning and source code control)
 - Testable